-As a result, I had to pack a lot more often.
-So I needed to get serious and really learn how to pack a suitcase well.
+Now that I was one of “those” frequent travelers, I had to pack a suitcase more often.
+This meant that I needed to get serious and really learn the best way to pack a suitcase to maximize efficiency.

 More travels = more money.
 Therefore, I started looking for tips and tricks to save money while I travel.
 I realized at the end of one year I’ll save hundreds of dollars by learning to pack my suitcase more efficiently.
 That’s the cost of a weekend getaway or an extra excursion during a trip!
 Most importantly, now I’m excited to share with you everything I learned about how to pack a suitcase that saves you money.

 Wait, what...
 I can save HUNDREDS of dollars if I learn to pack a suitcase better?!